osism/testbed/docs/source/deployment.rst

 You can find the playbook that generated these DNS records in ``contrib/ansible/dns.yaml``.

-We also provide a wildcard TLS certificate signed by a custom CA for ``testbed.osism.xyz`` and ``*.testbed.osism.xyz``.
+We also provide a wildcard TLS certificate signed by a custom CA for ``testbed.osism.xyz`` and ``*.testbed.osism.xyz`` (see ``contrib/ownca`` for details).

+This CA is always used for each testbed.
+The CA is not regenerated and it is not planned to change for the next 10 years.

+In order for these certificates to be recognized locally as valid, this CA (``environments/kolla/certificates/ca/testbed.crt``) must be made known locally.

 If you want to replace this with your own certificate, have a look at the example playbooks in the ``contrib/ownca`` folder.

 In a future release we plan to make the used domain configurable.